 - Applicants will meet (by phone or video) with a business adviser from Argyll and Bute Council’s Business Gateway to discuss their application.

 - If approved, applicants will be issued with an offer letter confirming the items that can be supported by the grant and the maximum value of the grant available to them.

 - Applicants then claim their grant by submitting proof of expenditure for the approved items (invoices and bank statements).

-The closing date for applications is 31 January 2023, or sooner if funds are fully committed.
 Claims for approved costs should be submitted within 12 weeks of any offer of grant.

 To apply for the Argyll and Bute Council Small Business Development Grant your business must be:

 - micro or small sized (fewer than 50 employees and less than €10m turnover or balance sheet total of less than €10m)

 - actively trading for at least 3 months prior to date of application

 - providing the equivalent of full-time employment for you or a member of staff at the current Real Living Wage or above (or has clear potential to do so within 12 months)